Skip to main content

 • 1044423-00-x — rear upper rear (rear upper, rear position) M3.

-• On Y — differ by last letter by year (1188 series).
+• On Y — differ by part-number prefix: 1044 → 1188 (the trailing letter is the part revision, not the year).
 For Powerflex/SuperPro, parts selection by polyurethane part number:

 • Powerflex PFR75-311 — rear upper front bushings.